gsuiffet/tokens-studio-tailwind/README.md

   }
 }
 ```
 To address this, you'll need to set the font family manually.
 For example, to set a font variable using Next.js, you can refer to this documentation [NextJs](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts#with-tailwind-css).
-Once you've obtained the font variable, you can add it to your tailwind.config.js as demonstrated below:"
+Once you've obtained the font variable, you can add it to your tailwind.config.js as demonstrated below:
 ```js
 const { fontFamily } = require('tailwindcss/defaultTheme');